The Rise of Body-Worn Cameras in UK Security

 -

-Police & Security Personnel – For monitoring interactions and gathering evidence.
+Police and security personnel: monitoring interactions and gathering evidence

 -

-Retail Staff – To deter shoplifting and manage disputes at tills.
+Retail staff: deterring shoplifting and managing disputes at tills

 -